Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 - Background Music

 ## Testing
     - I have tested page on Chrome,Firefox,Safari,Edge
     - I have tested page with Google lighthouse
     - I have tested with W3C HTML Validator
     - I have tested with W3C CSS Validator
     - I have tested with JSHint
-    - My 18 month toddler tested the game for me :)
+    - My toddler tested the game for me :)

 Bugs